AvivEngelberg/Classifying-IoT-Traffic/README.md

 6. file- the name of the learning/test trace file
 7. q- for learning trace it stores the value of q used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)
 8. W- for learning trace it stores the value of W used in the simulation, for tested trace (because we want to obfuscate it) it stores arbitrarily (-1)

+# Regular Useage
+This program allows to save simulations and do various detections on the tested traffic.
+Notice that the second argument directoryName is required only in case where action=0.
+For the recommended duration times of the traces, refer to [arXiv Preprint](https://arxiv.org/abs/2110.11188).
+Following are specified all the possible actions you can apply on the traffic:
+0. Arguments: action=0,directoryName=yourSavedDirectoryName.
+Action: Saving inside sub-directory directoryName in "Saved Simulations", simulation file for any learning trace file in the devices directories and for any test trace file in the directory "Tested Traffic".
+1.Argument:action=1.
+Assumptions: Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation of each device, and at least one tested simulation of a device.
+Action: Based on the learnt simulations, returning to stdout classification of which device is active in every tested simulation file.
+2.
+3.
+4.
+5.
+6.
+7.
+8.